The Champ de Roches from Corcieux

 Notes

-Corcieux is a commune in north-eastern France, the capital of the canton of Vosges in the arrondissement of Saint-Dié-des-Vosges, in the Grand Est region.
-Its inhabitants are called Forfelets. (source: Wikipedia)
+Corcieux is a commune in north-eastern France, the sub-prefecture of the Vosges department in the district of Saint-Dié-des-Vosges, in the Grand Est region.
+Its inhabitants are known as the Forfelets. (source: Wikipedia)

-The rock pile is mainly composed of granite and, to a lesser extent, sandstone and gneiss.
-The chaos takes the form of a "river" of rocks 400 m long and 40 m wide.
-The depth of the deposit, around 7 to 8 m, explains the absence of trees within this site despite its location in the middle of a forest.
-A hiking trail allows you to walk around it.
+The rock formation consists mainly of granite and, to a lesser extent, sandstone and gneiss.
+The boulder field takes the form of a ‘river’ of rocks 400 m long and 40 m wide.
+The depth of the deposit, around 7 to 8 m, explains the absence of trees within this site despite its location in the heart of the forest.
+A hiking trail allows visitors to walk around it.

-The formation of the granite chaos is thought to be the result of morainic deposits from a Quaternary glacier contracting during a warming phase.
-However, the absence of friction marks on the rocks, which are all roughly the same size, remains unexplained. (source: Wikipedia)
+The formation of the granite chaos is thought to result from the moraine deposits of a Quaternary-era glacier that retreated during a warming phase.
+The absence of friction marks on the rocks, which are moreover of roughly the same size, remains unexplained, however. (source: Wikipedia)

 Worth a visit